Harold Ramirez Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 16th in the league.
+- The Red Sox pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Red Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.65).
+- The Red Sox's 4.64 team ERA ranks 24th among all league pitching staffs.

-- Red Sox pitchers combine to allow 77 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Red Sox pitchers combine to give up 77 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- Whitlock makes the start for the Red Sox, his fifth of the season.
-He is 2-2 with a 5.14 ERA and 15 strikeouts through 21 2/3 innings pitched.
+- Houck (3-4) gets the starting nod for the Red Sox in his 11th start of the season.
+He has a 5.30 ERA in 52 2/3 innings pitched, with 50 strikeouts.

-- His last time out came on Saturday against the Arizona Diamondbacks, when the righty tossed five innings, surrendering one earned run while giving up three hits.
+- In his last time out on Sunday, the right-hander threw four innings against the Arizona Diamondbacks, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.